A Survey of Deep Active Learning: Deep Active Learning

-The main difference between DAL and classic AL is that DAL uses batch-based sample querying.
+The main difference between DeepAL and classical AL is that DeepAL uses batch-based sample querying.
 In traditional AL, most algorithms use a one-by-one query method, which leads to frequent training of the learning model but little change in the training data.
 The training set obtained by this query method is not only inefficient in the training of the DL model, but can also easily lead to overfitting.
 Therefore, it is necessary to investigate BMDAL in more depth.
-In the context of BMDAL, at each acquisition step, we score the batch of candidate unlabeled data samples $\mathcal{B}=\{x_1,x_2,...,x_b\}\subseteq U$ based on the acquisition function used $a$ and the deep model $f_{\theta}(L)$ trained on $L$, to select a new batch of data samples $\mathcal{B}^*=\{x_1^ *,x_2^*,...,x_b^*\}$.
+In the context of BMDAL, at each acquisition step, we score a batch of candidate unlabeled data samples $\mathcal{B}=\{x_1,x_2,...,x_b\}\subseteq U$ based on the acquisition function $a$ used and the deep model $f_{\theta}(L)$ trained on $L$, to select a new batch of data samples $\mathcal{B}^*=\{x_1^ *,x_2^*,...,x_b^*\}$.
 This problem can be formulated as follows:

+where $L$ is labeled training set.
+In order to facilitate understanding, we also use $ D_{train}$ to represent the labeled training set.

 A naive approach would be to continuously query a batch of samples based on the one-by-one strategy.
-For example, \cite{Gal2016Dropout, Janz2017Actively} adopts the method of batch acquisition, and chooses to query Bayesian Active Learning by Disagreement (BALD) \cite{Houlsby2011BayesianActiveLearning} to obtain the top $b$ samples with the highest scores.
-Obviously, however, this method is not feasible, as it is very likely to choose a set of information-rich but similar samples.
-The information provided to the model by such similar samples is essentially the same, which not only wastes labeling resources, but also makes it difficult for the model to learn genuinely useful information.
-Therefore, the core of BMDAL is to query a set of samples that are both information-rich and diverse.
-Fig.\ref{fig:OneBatch} illustrates a schematic diagram of this idea.
+For example, \cite{Gal2016Dropout, Janz2017Actively} adopts the method of batch acquisition and chooses BALD (Bayesian Active Learning by Disagreement) \cite{Houlsby2011BayesianActiveLearning} to query top-$K$ samples with the highest scores.
+The acquisition function $ a_{BALD} $ of this idea is expressed as follows: